Need Help? Give us a call.

 Businesses with employees must file IRS Form 941 on a quarterly basis to report income taxes, social security taxes, and Medicare taxes that they’ve withheld from employee paychecks.
 This form is also used to report the employer’s quarterly portion of social security and Medicare taxes.
 Filing deadlines are the last day of January, April, July, and October.

-As a small business owner, we’re venturing to guess that filing taxes is not something you look forward to.
-But the IRS doesn’t easily let businesses forget their tax responsibilities.
+As a small business owner, we’re venturing to guess that filing taxes and business accounting generally is not something you look forward to.
+But the IRS doesn’t easily let businesses forget their tax filing responsibilities.

 Unlike individual taxpayers, who only have to file one tax return per year, most businesses have to file quarterly tax returns.
 On Form 941-Employer’s Quarterly Federal Tax Return, businesses have to report the income taxes and payroll taxes that they’ve withheld from their employees’ wages.
 This is also the form where you calculate and report the employer’s social security and Medicare tax burden.